Quarterly Report For The Financial Period Ended 31 December 2016

 - Other segment

-Current 9-month vs corresponding preceding 9-month review (September 2016 vs September 2015) During the current 9-month period, Other segment reported revenue of about RM29.3 million, similar to that achieved in the corresponding period of 2015.
-At the same time, the Segment also showed an improvement in its performance, from a loss of RM0.07 million in September 2015, to a profit of RM0.8 million in September 2016.
-The improvement was mainly due to higher trading and premix sales achieved with improved margin.
-Current 3-month vs immediate preceding 3-month review (September 2016 vs June 2016) Other segment reported a decrease in revenue from RM11.5 million in the immediate preceding quarter to RM7.6 million in the current quarter.
-The Segment also registered a loss of RM0.5 million, against a profit of RM1.9 million, mainly due to lower trading and quarry sales achieved against the fixed operational costs.
+Current 12-month vs corresponding preceding 12-month review (2016 vs 2015) During the current year, Other segment reported revenue of about RM36.7 million (January to December 2015: RM39.3 million).
+At the same time, the Segment reported a loss of RM0.6 million in 2016, as compared to a profit of RM0.2 million in 2015.
+The decline was partly due to lower trading sales during the year.
+Rising overhead costs caused by lower operational activities in our quarry and premix operations that are running below capacity also led to the lower performance in this division.
+Current 3-month vs immediate preceding 3-month review (December 2016 vs September 2016) Other segment reported a slight decrease in revenue from RM7.6 million in the immediate preceding quarter to RM7.4 million in the current quarter.
+The Segment also registered a loss of RM1.4 million, against a loss of RM0.5 million in the immediate preceding quarter, mainly due to lower trading and quarry sales achieved against a backdrop of fixed operational costs.
 Prospects In the near term, we will continue to improve the quarry and premix operations by putting various measures to market and sell the products to achieve economies of scale and improve their performance.
+The Group may look into divesting non-performing business to realise some funds and to reduce further losses.

 The property investment and trading operations will continue to contribute positively to the Group results.